bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 The OmpSs executable invocation can also be enriched with parameters, files and prefixes as with the *@binary* decorator through the function parameters and *@task* decorator information.
-Please, check subparagraph [subpar:binary_decorator] for more details.
+Please, check :ref:`Binary decorator` for more details.

 MPI decorator
 '''''''''''''